 But what about the World of Hyatt points program?
 It's easily the most valuable points program of the three, but is it possible to pool or transfer Hyatt points?

-We’ll break down the ins and outs for what you need to know when it comes to combining your hard-earned World of Hyatt points successfully with other program members.
+The short answer is yes, but we'll break down the ins and outs of what you need to know when it comes to combining your hard-earned World of Hyatt points successfully with other program members.

 How to Transfer Hyatt Points Between Accounts